 How is Term Life Different Compared to Whole Life Insurance?

-In a nutshell, whole life insurance can be defined as a permanent life insurance product, that offers lifetime coverage, meaning the policy is guaranteed for as long as you can pay the premiums.
+In a nutshell, whole life insurance can be defined as a permanent life insurance product, that offers lifetime coverage (maximum coverage age of 80 - 100 years old, depending on the policy provider), meaning the policy is guaranteed for as long as you can pay the premiums.
 Some whole life insurance plans come with additional riders, which normally result in a higher premium.

 For a clearer understanding of the differences between term life insurance and whole life insurance, here are some of the things that you can use for comparison: